SEVEN

 Following its first public presentation in November 2020, Driving the Human launched an open call, inviting several participants – designers, artists and other multidisciplinary agents – to engage with these knowledge networks and multidisciplinary know-how, in order to develop future-proof concepts and test them as prototypes.
 The seven final prototypes can materialize in different ways: from walk-in room installations to designed objects, architectural mock-ups to interactive games, video works to performances, and many others.

-contemporary processes of exchanging values and objects.
-The results of these explorations will be shared and communicated over the project’s three-year duration, and will deploy strategies for action in the form of physical experiences, with a strong individual and collective impact.
-Ultimately, they will create tools that enable new ways of envisioning and inhabiting the world.
+Throughout 2023, the community of participants, experts, and the larger audience that Driving the Human brought together explored diverse phenomena such as the social impact of global warming, energy cycles and technology-driven disruptions, the impact of collective decision making, and contemporary processes of exchanging values and objects.
+The results of these explorations were be shared and communicated over the project’s three-year duration, and deployed strategies for action in the form of physical experiences, with a strong individual and collective impact.
+Ultimately, they created tools that enabled new ways of envisioning and inhabiting the world.